 The class register tells a story; sizeable village but only 6 boys attend the school, no girls.
 Very often in Africa school attendance is influenced by many things and building a new school often makes very little difference to school attendance or educational standards in the village.

-I like the way the machetes and swords are kept outside the meetings.
+I like the way the machetes and swords are kept outside all the meetings that I organise.

 Giving the kids water, but making sure to collect those dreaded plastic water bags that litter half of West Africa.

-Andy in a meeting; i recall all those years of shirts and ties.
+Andy hosting a community meeting; i recall all those years of shirts and ties.

 Water delivery is an essential part of life in the Sahel; these guys are rocking with twin donkeys.